jvc56/MineGCG/README.md

  - Alchemist Cup registrants list.
  - RandomRacer 2.0, a new version of the original typing practice feature of RandomRacer.

+In November 2019, the following features were added:

+ - Tournament Simulation

 You can learn more about some of these features in later sections.
 Please report any bugs to joshuacastellano7@gmail.com

 # Usage